sanic-org/sanic-guide/src/en/plugins/sanic-ext/validation.md

 ### Validation with Dataclasses

 With the introduction of [Data Classes](https://docs.python.org/3/library/dataclasses.html), Python made it super simple to create objects that meet a defined schema.
 However, the standard library only supports type checking validation, **not** runtime validation.
-Sanic Extensions adds the ability to do runtime validations on incoming requests using `dataclasses` out odf the box.
+Sanic Extensions adds the ability to do runtime validations on incoming requests using `dataclasses` out of the box.
 If you also have either `pydantic` or `attrs` installed, you can alternatively use one of those libraries.

 ---:1